 The preparation of this report has been funded in part by the U.S. Department of Transportation, Federal Highway Administration and Federal Transit Administration.
 The Contents of this document reflect the views of the authors who are responsible for the facts or accuracy of the data presented herein.
 The contents do not necessarily reflect the official views or policies of the U.S. Department of Transportation.
-The report does not constitute a standard, specification, or regulation
+The report does not constitute a standard, specification, or regulation.

 On request, this publication will be made available in alternative formats to people with disabilities.
-Call Metropolitan Council information at 651-602-1140 or TTY 651-291-0904.
+Call Metropolitan Council information at 651-602-1500 or TTY 651-291-0904 public.info @metc.state.mn.us.